 A survey method was adopted for collection of data from the consumers of Vodafone in the UK with regards to relationship marketing strategy.
 For this purpose, a structured questionnaire (annexure 1) with close-ended questions has been developed which acted as the instrument (Saris & Gallhofer, 2014).
 The questionnaire has been segmented into three categories.
 First category is about the demographic details of the participating respondents thus providing a fair idea of the respondent’s age, gender, occupation profile and basic relationship details with Vodafone.
 The second category is further divided into two major sections.
 The first section is designed to extract information related to customer acceptance of customer relationship marketing undertaken by Vodafone and the second section aims at deriving relationship between customer commitment, customer loyalty and relationship marketing by Vodafone.
 The third and final category seeks to understand the satisfaction level of consumers with relationship marketing strategy adopted by Vodafone and seek for recommendations from them.

-This instrument was chosen to overcome the issue of biasness and ensuring that a standardised approach is resorted to.
+This instrument was chosen to overcome the issue of bias and ensuring that a standardised approach is resorted to.
 The most significant reasons for choosing this instrument is to reduce biasness and provide ease of data analysis by considering the fact that the study has been subjected to constraint resources like time and money (Brace, 2008).

 3.6 Measures